UCREL/web-corpus-construction/practical_document.md

 #Ranking methods
-All ranking are subclasses of *URLRank*.
-We have given you one example *SimplicityURLRank* which ranks by the length of the URL the more parts to the URL the worse the rank.
+All ranking are subclasses of [*URLRank*](fitness/URLRank.py).
+We have given you two examples:
+1. [*SimplicityURLRank*](fitness/SimplicityURLRank.py) which ranks by the length of the URL the more parts to the URL the worse the rank.
+2. [*HumanReadableURLRank*](fitness/HumanReadableURLRank.py) which ranks based on the number of letters divided by the length of the URL.
+The idea behind this is to rank URLs that have less special characters e.g. `!?()` higher than those that do.

-We would like you to create your own within *SampleURLRank* here are some examples of how it could rank by:
+We would like you to create your own within [*SampleURLRank*](fitness/SampleURLRank.py) here are some examples of how it could rank by:

 1. The depth of the URL.